xiqtcacf/IndonesianCattle-Scripts/README.md

 Script to infer genetic distance (ibs) shared between pairs of individuals within introgressed regions identified by Hmmix.

 ### 17_Ux
-Script to to identify putatively adaptively introgressed regions using a metric Ux.
+Script to identify putatively adaptively introgressed regions using a metric Ux.

 ### 18_Thomas_Correlation_Ancestry_GenomicFeatures
 Script to calculate the correlation between the mean banteng ancestry and three genomic features: recombination rate, conservation score, and coding region density in Madura cattle.